Instruction

 Distance and Online Delivery

-- Librarians deliver both synchronous and asynchronous instruction
+- Librarians deliver both in-person and online instruction.

-- Librarians will create materials for Brightspace, for example, activities, videos, handouts.
+- Librarians will create materials for Brightspace, for example videos or handouts.

-- Interested in open textbooks, etc.?
-Request an information search
+- Interested in open textbooks?
+Request an information search.

 - Have a librarian in your class to answer questions or to help with a work period

-Book a librarian for group sessions or one-on-one time to learn about information skills.
+Book a librarian for group sessions about information skills.
+If you prefer one-on-one time, book an appointment with a librarian.

 Book a Librarian

-Students can book time with their instruction librarian to get follow-up and individualized instruction.
+Students can book an appointment with their instruction librarian for one-on-one help such as follow-up from a session.